JSnowden33/Wii-Bluetooth-Replacement/README.md

 - RX: Pin 8
 - FC2: Pin 10

 If a Joy-Con rail connector is wired to the board, pins 1, 2, 3, and 7 on the rail should be grounded.
 Pin 9 should be left unconnected.
 Connecting 5V to pin 4 for charging is optional.
+Note that having 5V active on the rail at all times may be unsafe if the connection isn't tight.
 When assembling the board, components U1, U2, C3, C4, and C6 are used only for Joy-Con connectivity and can be left off if wired Joy-Con will not be used.

 ## Compiling and Programming